aaronsaray/slack-conversation-export/README.md

 `slack-conversation-export` is a command line script and library that allow you to export your Slack conversations into JSON files.
 It's **important** to note that this is about exporting your participation, not your entire Slack space.
 Basically that means that it will download all things you're an active participant of, not _all_ of the information.
 This means all private IMs (single and group), all private channels you belong to, and only public channels you also belong to.
 (It will not download _all_ public channels).

+**Trademark / Association** Please note that this package is not associated with, endorsed or supported by Slack.

 ## Installation

 Running as a command line script?
 Install it globally: